dwtechnologies/ec2scheduler/README.md

 # ec2scheduler
-Set of Lambda functions to manage the scheduling of EC2 instances.
+Set of Lambda functions to manage the scheduling of EC2 instances via tags.

 #### Tags